Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 1
 ~~~~~~
 | **Glancing Blows**
-| If an attack that the Champion attempts to parry still risks damage after the attempt, their Soak dice have +1 :term:`favor`.
+| If an attack the Champion attempts to parry still risks damage after the attempt, their Soak dice have +1 :term:`favor`.
 |
 | **Watchful Eye**
 | The first attack of opportunity a Champion makes each round costs no Stamina to initiate.